How to Make Homemade Canned Pickled Garlic

-At altitudes up to 1000 ft (305 m), process the filled jars for 10 minutes* When processing time is complete, turn heat off and remove canner lid.
+At altitudes up to 1000 ft (305 m), process the filled jars for 35 minutes.
+Start timing when the water returns to a full boil.
+When processing time is complete, turn heat off and remove canner lid.
 When boil subsides - bubbles no longer rise to surface (3 to 5 minutes) - remove jars without tilting.
 Cool jars upright, undisturbed 24 hours.
 DO NOT RETIGHTEN screw bands.

 Step 11 - Remove the jars